 Get the Best Travel Insurance in Singapore

 Residents of Singapore have five options to choose from when looking to book a ticket with a Singapore-based airline.
 In large part, the decision will depend on the destination.
-Singapore Airlines serves destinations like New York, London, and Paris while regional airlines, like Tiger Air, focus on serving Southeast Asian destinations like Bangkok, Kuala Lumpur, and Manila.
+Singapore Airlines serves destinations like New York, London, and Paris while regional airlines, like Scoot, focus on serving Southeast Asian destinations like Bangkok, Kuala Lumpur, and Manila.
 Regardless of your destination, however, you will likely be asked at checkout whether or not you would like to purchase a travel insurance from the airline.
 Are these products worth your money?

 Travel Insurance's Value

-While these types of events are rare, the financial burden to travelers who experience them can be significant.
+While these types of events are rare, the financial burden to travellers who experience them can be significant.
 A broken leg can cost thousands of dollars in hospital bills, and an emergency helicopter trip to get you to the hospital could double this amount.
-For this reason, at least considering the purchase of travel insurance can be a prudent practice for those whose trips involve a reasonable chance of injury or travel interruptions.
+For this reason, at least considering the purchase of travel insurance can be a prudent practise for those whose trips involve a reasonable chance of injury or travel interruptions.

 In past articles, we have explored this topic deeply, researching the costs and benefits of travel insurance products and providing our recommendation for the best travel insurance programs available in Singapore.
 We now want to compare these plans from insurance companies to travel insurances offered by the airlines in Singapore.
-With the recent partnership between Scoot and TigerAir, we have elected to only feature insurance provided by TigerAir in this analysis.

 Travel Insurance: Airline vs Insurer